radixdlt/radixdlt-js/README.md

 On Angular 6+ versions, the node module polyfills from webpack are not bundled.
 To fix your issue with crypto, path, etc. use the fix described in this answer [https://github.com/angular/angular-cli/issues/1548#issuecomment-427653778]

+## Contributing

+Contributions are welcome, we simply ask to:

+* Fork the codebase
+* Make changes
+* Submit a pull request for review

+When contributing to this repository, we recommend to discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.

 ## Links

 | Link | Description |